takoikatakotako/en.swiswiswift.com/content/post/2020-01-12/index.md

 +++
-title =  "SwiftUIでPicker を表示する" url = "2020-01-12"
-date = "2020-01-12"
+title =  "Displaying a Picker in SwiftUI" url = "2020-01-12" date = "2020-01-12"
-description = "SwiftUIでPicker を表示する" tags = [
+description = "Displaying a Picker in SwiftUI" tags = [
     "Swift", "SwiftUI"
 ]